cuber-cloud/cuber-gem/README.md

 Check out the [Cuberfile configuration](https://cuber.cloud/docs/cuberfile) and the [Cuber CLI commands](https://cuber.cloud/docs/cli) for more information.

+## Production-ready

+Cuber has been used in production for [Pushpad](https://pushpad.xyz) for over a year and it is stable and reliable.

+Cuber has all the features needed for deploying applications on Kubernetes and it is used every day for several projects.

 ## License

 Cuber is released under the [Apache-2.0 license](https://opensource.org/licenses/Apache-2.0).